IMMUNIZATION

 - Vaccine quality – defect reaction – due to defect in the quality of the vaccine

-- Immunization error related reaction – due to inappropriate vaccine handling, prescription or administration.
+- Immunisation error related reaction – due to inappropriate vaccine handling, prescription or administration.
 It is largely preventable.

-- Immunization anxiety-related reaction – due to anxiety about the immunization e.g. fainting during immunization.
+- Immunisation anxiety-related reaction – due to anxiety about the immunisation e.g. fainting during immunisation.

-- Coincidental event – caused by things other than vaccine product, immunization error or anxiety e.g. developing fever due to malaria shortly after immunization.
+- Coincidental event – caused by things other than vaccine product, immunisation error or anxiety e.g. developing fever due to malaria shortly after immunisation.

 - Mild – reactions that are easily tolerated by recipient, causing minimal discomfort and not interfering with daily activities